Latest listings on AgJobs Central recruitment page:

 Diverse job opportunities

 Agricultural technologies are changing quickly, creating a variety of new jobs.
-Robotics, IT, rangelands officers are positions which did not exist in the industry just a decade ago.
+Robotics, IT, rangelands officers and sustainability managers are positions which did not exist in the industry just a decade ago.
 Whether your interests lie in on-farm cattle production, support services, laboratory work or nutrition, there is something for everyone.

 It’s a big employment pool